zachwiseit/Deploying-Active-Directory-/README.md

 <img <img width="1440" alt="DE_74" src="https://github.com/user-attachments/assets/7a82bd5a-345b-4370-b5a4-f49b49cd7749" />
 </p>
 <p>
 75 Also our employees.
-There is nothing in their yet but we will add them shortly.
+There is nothing in there yet but we will add them shortly.
   The link to the Repository at the top will take you to the next portion of the tutorial.
 <p>
 <img <img width="1440" alt="DE_75" src="https://github.com/user-attachments/assets/02d3c28e-f82c-437c-878f-b3d71c776159" />